motistudio/celli/README.md

 ```

 #### Cache from context
+However, sometimes we would want to work with a specific cache instance.
-Otherwise, we will provide a function that will receive the function's arguments and will extract a cache instance from there.
+For this purpose, we can provide a callback that will receive the function's arguments and will extract a cache instance from there.

 ```typescript
 import {createCache} from 'celli'